 - Add the heavy cream to a microwave safe measuring cup, and microwave for 30 second intervals until almost boiling.

-- Pour over the chopped chocolate and leave for 2 minutes.
+- Pour the hot cream over the chopped chocolate and leave for 2 minutes.
 Then whisk until smooth.
+If the chocolate isn't quite melted, microwave for 30 seconds on medium power (do not use high power, which is often the default).

-- Store the cheesecake covered in the fridge for up to 4 days.
+- Store leftover cheesecake covered in the fridge for up to 4 days.